Skip to content

 Open the Mac App Store on an Apple Silicon Mac and search for "Netflix" and you will see a result — but it is the iOS app (apps.apple.com listing id363590051), not a macOS native client.
 Apple does surface iPhone and iPad apps in Mac App Store searches on Apple Silicon, however Netflix has opted out of the "iPhone and iPad Apps on Mac" tab that would let its iOS app run natively on macOS.
 The Mac App Store listing for Netflix is therefore a search-result false positive — it is not installable as a Mac app.

 Netflix's own documentation reinforces this.
-The Help Center page "How to download the Netflix app" (help.netflix.com/en/node/101653) lists Windows under "Get the Netflix app on a computer."
+The Help Center page "How to download the Netflix app" (help.Netflix.com/en/node/101653) lists Windows under "Get the Netflix app on a computer."
 Mac is conspicuously absent.
 The structure of the page is the answer: Mac users are routed toward an iPhone, iPad, or TV.

 Browser-only: how Netflix officially supports the Mac

-Netflix's "How to use Netflix on your Mac computer" page (help.netflix.com/en/node/55764) covers exactly two topics: signing in through a browser, and the requirements for Ultra HD and HDR playback.
+Netflix's "How to use Netflix on your Mac computer" page (help.Netflix.com/en/node/55764) covers exactly two topics: signing in through a browser, and the requirements for Ultra HD and HDR playback.
 Offline downloads are not mentioned.
 The omission is the answer.
-So is the device list on Netflix's "How to download titles to watch offline" page (help.netflix.com/en/node/54816), which names iOS, Android, Amazon Fire tablets, and ChromeOS as the supported clients — and not macOS.
+So is the device list on Netflix's "How to download titles to watch offline" page (help.Netflix.com/en/node/54816), which names iOS, Android, Amazon Fire tablets, and ChromeOS as the supported clients — and not macOS.

 A historical note for anyone arriving here from older guides: the Microsoft Silverlight plugin Netflix required on Mac through the mid-2010s was retired long ago.
-Searches for "microsoft silverlight download for mac netflix" still surface, but the answer is that Netflix moved Mac playback to HTML5 a decade ago and Silverlight is itself a dead Microsoft technology.
+Searches for "microsoft silverlight download for mac Netflix" still surface, but the answer is that Netflix moved Mac playback to HTML5 a decade ago and Silverlight is itself a dead Microsoft technology.
 Anything written around that plugin is outdated.

 Why Netflix Killed Desktop Downloads (And Why Mac Never Had Them)